 Cricut Everyday Iron-On (HTV)

-If you don’t have a heat press and plan to use an iron, consider investing in a Cricut EasyPress.
+If you don’t have a heat press and plan to use a household iron, consider investing in a Cricut EasyPress.
 Heat presses like the EasyPress have a larger surface area that maintains a consistent temperature well.
+This is especially important if you plan on selling your HTV crafts.

 Compatible with Siser Romeo/Juliet & Other Professional or Craft Cutters - Layerable - CPSIA Certified